niels89/EloquentElks/eloquent-elks-recommender-api/README.md

 The Recommender API is responsible for providing a variety of recommendations to the frontend.
 As of now, it is capable of recommending an area to look for accommodation when provided with a list of attraction types for POIs.

 ## Documentation

+### Swagger UI
 This API is documented with Swagger UI.
 To access it, run the service (i.e. as a docker container using the script provided in the root directory) and access http://localhost:1338/docs/ui/index.html.
 The documentation is regenerated every time the `build_docker_containers.sh` script is executed.
+If you use [Docker Hub Images](https://hub.docker.com/repository/docker/niels89/eloquent-elks-recommender-api), Swagger UI is already included.

+### Javadoc
+For source code documentation, please refer to our [Javadocs](https://niels89.github.io/EloquentElks/eloquent-elks-recommender-api/javadoc/index.html)

 ## How does it work?
 We decided to make area recommendations according to the following schema (also depicted below):